muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_ECMAScript.md

 * Any *SYS_Fraction* that represents a whole number.

-* Any value of the ECMAScript type `BigInt`.
+* Any value of any of the ECMAScript types `bigint`, `BigInt`.

 Not permitted for a *SYS_Integer* is any of the following, to keep things more correct and simpler:

 * Any *SYS_Fraction* that doesn't represent a whole number.

-Note that the type `BigInt` is only part of ECMAScript starting with version 11 (2020), so that represents the minimum required to support MUON for the general case of unlimited size numbers.
+Note that the types `bigint`, `BigInt` are only part of ECMAScript starting with version 11 (2020), so that represents the minimum required to support MUON for the general case of unlimited size numbers.

 ## Fraction